We offer support for disabled adults to either access their community, for personal care at home and short breaks, 24 hours a day.

 We support disabled adults with any condition or impairment.
 These include dysphagia, epilepsy, mental health needs, cerebral palsy, autism, physical impairments and learning difficulties.

 We can support disabled adults to take part in local activities that they enjoy doing.
 This can be activities such as going shopping, meeting friends, sports and fitness, travelling to college, going to the pub, cinema, theatre, concerts or a football match.

 Through our flexible support you’ll gain new skills, confidence and independence.
 It’s your choice what you’ll do.

 Personal care at home is also known as domiciliary care, social care or home care.
 This means that we can support with getting ready for school, washing, dressing, taking medication, eating and any other personal support that they may need.

 We will talk with you – and others in your life who you want us to – to find out what’s important and how you like to be supported.
-Together, we’ll develop a support plan around the things you want to do, with a focus on what you’d like to achieve.
+We’ll answer any questions you might have.
+And together, we’ll develop a support plan around the things you want to do, focusing on what you’d like to achieve.